 of my bezel.
 On a bright note, however, I can now test my techniques for making

 rounded domes on these pendants the next time I mix up a batch of resin!

 Are you looking for expert advice when using resin in your mixed media jewelry-making projects?
 Check out Kristal Wick's Beaded Bracelets with Fiber, Beads, Crystals, Resin and Wire DVD

 .
 You'll get to sample four different mixed media jewelry-making techniques including epoxy clay, resin, fiber beads and wire work, and you'll get to combine them all into a spectacular one-of-a-kind bracelet!
 Mix up your jewelry-making projects with some fun new mixed media techniques with Kristal Wick in Beaded Bracelets with Fiber, Beads, Crystals, Resin and Wire.

-Have you tried using resin in your jewelry-making projects yet?
+Have you learned how to make resin jewelry yet?
 What are your questions about using resin?
 Do you have any tips for others who are starting out with resin?
 Leave a comment and share your questions and tips here on the blog!

-Filed under: Crystals, Beaded Beads, Bead Making, Wire Jewelry, How To Bead, Mixed Media Jewelry, Bracelet Making, Bead Crafts, Beaded Jewelry Design, Beads, Beading Daily, Beaded Jewelry
+Filed under: Crystals, Beaded Beads, Bead Making, Wire Jewelry, How To Bead, Mixed Media Jewelry, Bracelet Making, Bead Crafts, Beaded Jewelry Design, Beads, Jewelry Making, Beading Daily, Beaded Jewelry